ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 .unwrap();
 ```

 And then we are instantiating the `cw20` contract.
-First notable thing is we are using `JunoApi` because
+The first notable thing is we are using `JunoApi` because
 we have used the `JunoAddressHandler`. `JunoApi` will use `JunoAddressHandler` as the address handler.

-Note that we are giving instantiate message as is without doing any json encoding.
+Note that we are giving the instantiate message as is without doing any JSON encoding.
 This is because
-`instantiate` function gets any json-serializable type and serializes it under the hood.
+`instantiate` function gets any JSON-serializable type and serializes it under the hood.
 But if you
 have no access to message type and you don't want to define them yourself, you can use `instantiate_raw`
-function and provide the json-encoded message.
+function and provide the JSON-encoded message.

 Finally, note that we do `info(&sender)` which creates a `MessageInfo` and sets the `sender` field to
 the given account's address.